interferon beta-1a (Intramuscular route, Subcutaneous route)

 Uses For interferon beta-1a

-Interferon beta-1a injection is used to treat the relapsing forms of multiple sclerosis (MS). interferon beta-1a will not cure MS, but it may slow some disabling effects and decrease the number of relapses of the disease.
+Interferon beta-1a injection is used to treat the relapsing forms of multiple sclerosis (MS). interferon beta-1a will not cure MS, but it may slow some of the disabling effects and decrease the number of relapses of the disease.
 Interferons are natural substances that are produced in the body to help fight infections.
 Interferon beta-1a is a synthetic (man-made) version of these substances.

 interferon beta-1a is available only with your doctor's prescription.